first TQH june 2013.jpg

 Mounica kota - contract researcher

 Their science background is in evolutionary biology and animal behavior.
 They have taught in a lot of different contexts.
 Most recently, they coordinated and taught in a college in prison program for a couple of years, working with incarcerated students pursuing higher education.
-They also work at the Abolitionist Teaching Network.
+They also work as a professional grant writer.

 They organize locally and nationally around issues of disability justice and mad liberation, prison and police abolition, land defense, and abolishing caste supremacy.
 They are especially passionate about organizing fellow oppressor-caste South Asian communities to unlearn and fight against caste supremacy, Hindu nationalism, and settler occupation.
 They are deeply committed to the liberation of Palestine, Kashmir, and all occupied peoples in global liberation struggles.